muratk3n/thirdwave/en/README.md

 # Tweets

 Royalty, kings.. these are old-fashioned ideas.
-Quash it.
+Quash dat shite

 ---